Amish in Michigan: 2024 Guide (50+ Communities)

 Centreville Amish, in addition to working in the RV factories to the south, contribute to Michigan’s economy as well.
 Some Centerville Amish operate dairy farms.
 Others run small businesses such as furniture, fabric, and vinyl shops (read more about Michigan Amish furniture businesses).
 As the largest Amish settlement in Michigan, Centreville also has a modest tourist industry.

-Another of the Branch County communities, that of Reading/Hillsdale, in fact takes in part of neighboring Hillsdale County as well.
-Hillsdale for its part has an additional two Amish communities, at Osseo and Pittsford (1997, 2 districts), and the Swiss-roots settlement at Camden (1956, 4 districts).
+Another nearby community lying in Hillsdale County in fact has some members in Branch County as well.
+Hillsdale County for its part has an additional three Amish communities, at Osseo and Pittsford (1997, 95 Amish), and the Swiss-roots settlement at Camden (1956, 655 Amish), and North Adams/Jerome (2010, 125 Amish).

 Mio, site of present and past Amish settlement